 Tennessee laws revolving around domestic violence charges can be complex and even convoluted.
 There are also certain aspects that can elevate the level of charges against you.
-At the Law Offices of Stephen R. Leffler, P.C., we have experienced criminal defense lawyers in Memphis, TN who can help determine which specific classification of domestic violence you should be charged with and how to defend it.
+At the Law Offices of Stephen R. Leffler, P.C., we have experienced criminal defense lawyer in Memphis, TN who can help determine which specific classification of domestic violence you should be charged with and how to defend it.
 Our Memphis domestic violence lawyer has a record of negotiating settlements with the state that our clients find acceptable.

 Facing charges for domestic violence?
 Don’t hesitate to call (901) 509-9112 to start discussing your defense.
 We are ready to help.